ryx/elasticwatch/README.md

 ## Reporters

 ### About reporters
-By default elasticwatch does nothing more than executing its configured actions, raising alarms if expectations aren't met.
+By default elasticwatch does nothing more than executing its configured jobs, raising alarms if expectations aren't met.
 If you want to perform any action in such case, you have to define a reporter.

 To put it simple - reporters are notified about alarms, which means a configured expectation isn't met for a given number of times.
 They can then do helpful things depending on their type like sending an email, creating a ticket in your ticket system, etc.

-Reporters a defined inside the config, you can set either one or multiple of them.
+Reporters are defined inside a job's config, you can set either one or multiple of them.
 Most reporters need a specific configuration that is based on the reporter type and defined as a JSON string.

-See section [Configuration](#configuration) for an example reporter config.
+### Available reporters

+#### ConsoleReporter
+The ConsoleReporter is just meant for demonstration purpose and simply logs a message to the console.

+#### EMailReporter
+TODO

 ### Custom reporters
-You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](master/reporters/ConsoleReporter.coffee) for an example).
+You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](reporters/ConsoleReporter.coffee) for an example).